nickjhathaway/armadillo/README.txt

 The syntax (API) is deliberately similar to Matlab.

-The library provides efficient classes for vectors, matrices and cubes, as well as 150+ associated functions (eg. contiguous and non-contiguous submatrix views).
+The library provides efficient classes for vectors, matrices and cubes, as well as 200+ associated functions (eg. contiguous and non-contiguous submatrix views).
 Various matrix decompositions are provided through integration with LAPACK, or one of its high performance drop-in replacements (eg. OpenBLAS, Intel MKL, AMD ACML, Apple Accelerate framework, etc).

-An automatic expression evaluator (via C++ template meta-programming) combines several operations (at compile time) to increase efficiency.
+A sophisticated expression evaluator (via C++ template meta-programming) automatically combines several operations (at compile time) to increase speed and efficiency.

-The library can be used for machine learning, pattern recognition, signal processing, bioinformatics, statistics, econometrics, etc.
+The library can be used for machine learning, pattern recognition, computer vision, signal processing, bioinformatics, statistics, econometrics, etc.

 Armadillo is primarily developed at Data61 / NICTA (Australia).